 - Sweet: This is the classic basil you see in many Italian dishes and it is amazing.
 This is the type used in pesto recipes such as this one.
 We grow a lot of it in our garden all year.
 Beautiful with it’s broad leaves, but not as aesthetically impressive as others.
 But it is a necessity in the garden.

-- Sage: Sage is the greatest plant I have ever grown.
+Sage is the greatest plant I have ever grown.
 It is always giving without asking for much.
 It is beautiful and we love harvesting it.
 It is abundant and beautiful.
 Seriously the flowers are my favorite as it is an early bloomer in our garden and the highlight of early June for us.
 It is perennial in many climates without any work if it is in the ground.
 It also overwinters really well.

-- Lavender: One of my favorite plants to grow.
+One of my favorite plants to grow.
 Lavender is also very low maintenance if you stick to varieties like English ones and my favorite Grosso.
 There are many types with different offerings, but these are very hardy and low maintenance.
 Clip back all flowers when they are in full bloom and dry for tea and cooking.
 This is all you need to do to protect the plant.
 It prefers well-draining soil so keep away mulch and let the ground get warmed up and dry with occasional watering.

-- Mint: There are tons of varieties and I love them all but peppermint is my top pick as it is really resilient and less likely to seed/flower as quickly as say spearmint.
+There are tons of varieties and I love them all but peppermint is my top pick as it is really resilient and less likely to seed/flower as quickly as say spearmint.
 This needs containing though!
 I suggest no matter your growing location to grow it in a container outside of the ground.
 It will find EVERY way to expand no matter what you do haha.
 Clip it back and harvest it often.

-- Thyme: A resilient and spreading herb that you can easily container in your garden with pruning but can also do very well in a low maintenance way growing in pots.
+A resilient and spreading herb that you can easily container in your garden with pruning but can also do very well in a low maintenance way growing in pots.
 It likes dryer and sandy locations and works extremely well in between stones and on walking paths.
 Creeping thyme flowers beautifully and is one of my favorites along with English.

-- Hyssop: This one isn’t for every garden as it is very tall and does expand by seed, but it is perennial for most people and the bees LOVE IT!
+This one isn’t for every garden as it is very tall and does expand by seed, but it is perennial for most people and the bees LOVE IT!
 Literally, it is buzzing all summer long.
 If you enjoy the flavor of anise you can harvest it but if not you can cut the flowers simply for arrangements.

-- Borage: Another that will reseed itself.
+Another that will reseed itself.
 If you get one borage the next year you will have 20 so just be aware.
 Borage offers beauty and texture to a herb garden that is absolutely beautiful.
 It gets quite large but the pollinators love the blue flowers that taste of cucumbers.
 It is really beautiful and makes for an impressive topping to dishes with flowers all summer.

-- Oregano: This is a creeper, but in a way that is easy to contain without an issue.
+This is a creeper, but in a way that is easy to contain without an issue.
 I love drying this herb to save for my spice cabinet and use it fresh in dishes as well.
 There are lots of varieties but the Greek variety is most common.
 Though I got a Puerto Rican Oregano and it is beautiful and smells of lime!!
 It is similar to a succulent and we successfully have overwintered it inside.
 I highly suggest for someone seeking unique flavors.

-- Lemon Balm: This is an easy to grow perennial herb.
+This is an easy to grow perennial herb.
 It has gorgeous leaves and is so simple in it’s needs, but offers calming benefits and the scent of lemon.
 This is an awesome herb to dry for tea as well.

-- Cilantro: Cilantro can be a tricky one to grow.
+Cilantro can be a tricky one to grow.
 Truly.
 Some years we have a lot of success and some years we struggle to keep it from bolting.
 We have done all sorts of styles, but I take what I can get.
 It needs regular harvesting and shade more than you would expect in my experience.
 Though many times I allow it to go to seed for drying so I can harvest the seeds as they are Coriander seeds, which are exceptional for cooking!

-- Calendula: An odd thing to suggest here but Calendula is a beautiful flower that offers TONS of benefits to your health.
+An odd thing to suggest here but Calendula is a beautiful flower that offers TONS of benefits to your health.
 I love the flowers in our garden.
 I harvest and dry them flat and then remove the petals to save for salves and to infuse the oil for healing and calming face oils.

-- Chives: The easiest thing to grow in a garden has to be chives.
+The easiest thing to grow in a garden has to be chives.
 They make gorgeous blossoms and make gorgeous toppings for dishes in the late spring.
 Not to mention you can clip it to use like chives you get in the store.
 Just remember to divide the plant every 3 years or so.
 This means one plant will eventually give you more and more.

-- Dill: This plant is amazing and gets so tall, but I love Bouquet Dill as it creates beautiful flowers to use in cooking and arrangements.
+This plant is amazing and gets so tall, but I love Bouquet Dill as it creates beautiful flowers to use in cooking and arrangements.
 You will love growing this plant.
 Butterflies, particularly, Swallowtails love it.